 It can be stressful for families that can not afford to buy school supplies for their kids.
 Some people don’t understand how many families need help with school supplies.
-That long list of school supplies parents needs to buy for school starts is expensive.
-I also remember as a parent struggling with this issue.
-If you have two or more children, it can really be expensive, along with buying shoes and school clothes.
+That long list of school supplies parents need to buy for school, starts to get expensive.
+I too remember struggling with this issue as a parent.
+If you have two or more children, it can really be expensive, along with buying new shoes and school clothes.

 Back in the Day

 I remember when I was in the 3rd or 4th grade, I had to ask to borrow loose leaf paper because I didn’t have any.
 It is difficult for a child to feel good about themselves when they are not prepared as their classmates.
 I also remember the years when I had the right school supplies, notebook, pens, paper, binders.
 I felt like a million dollars and most of all ready to learn!
 Find out where to get help for your kids.

 Where to Find Free Back to School Supplies